tbressler/waterrower-core/README.md

 ```

-The following value subscriptions are available:
+The following subscriptions are available:

 | Subscription | Description |
 |---|---|